rbmk-project/rbmk/pkg/cli/ipuniq/README.txt

-usage: rbmk ipuniq file...
+usage: rbmk ipuniq FILE...

 Read IP addresses from files, sort them, and remove duplicates.

-The command:
+We expect input files to contain one IP address per line.

+More specifically, `rbmk ipuniq`:

     - Reads IPv4 and IPv6 addresses from input files

     - Normalizes different textual representations

     - Removes duplicates

-- Sorts addresses (IPv4 addresses before IPv6)
+    - Randomly shuffles the resulting addresses

+This command is useful to process the output of several `rbmk dig` invocations that return IP addresses to create a unique list of IP addresses to measure.
 For example:

-    $ cat dig_A.txt dig_AAAA.txt | rbmk ipuniq
-    192.0.2.1
-    2001:db8::1

-The output can be safely used in shell scripts:
+    $ rbmk dig +short=ip example.com A > dig_A.txt

+    $ rbmk dig + short=ip example.com AAAA > dig_AAAA.txt

-    $ for ip in $(rbmk ipuniq ips.txt); do rbmk curl --resolve "example.com:443:${ip}" https://example.com/
+    $ for ipAddr in $(rbmk ipuniq dig_A.txt dig_AAAA.txt); do \
+        rbmk curl --resolve "example.com:443:${ipAddr}" https://example.com/ \
     done

 This command exits with `0` on success and `1` on failure.